anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 For the authenticated self-contained objects used for the certification request, BRSKI-PRM relies on the defined message wrapping mechanisms of the enrollment protocols stated in {{req-sol}} above.

 The security used within the document for bootstrapping objects produced or consumed by the pledge bases on JOSE {{RFC7515}}.
-In constrained environments it may provided based on COSE {{RFC9052}}.
+In constrained environments it may provided based on COSE {{RFC9052}} and {{RFC9053}}.

 An abstract overview of the BRSKI-PRM protocol can be found in  {{BRSKI-PRM-abstract}}.